skellis46/slipbox/improvisation and the threshold of the self.md

 <div style="text-align: right">– Kent De Spain [-@despain-2014-landscape p.52]</div>

-> The term nonduality encompasses a unified experience in which the boundaries between self and environment dissolve.
-This experience of nonduality seems to underlie the experience of flow. [@lynch-2021-role]

-> According to Josipovic ([2019](https://link.springer.com/article/10.1007/s12671-021-01627-3#ref-CR28)), nondual awareness is an underlying awareness in all conscious experiences, even if left unrealized.
-It could be that flow states tap into or uncover portions of this nondual awareness, revealing nondual features of experience to the individual. [@lynch-2021-role]
+Nondual awareness refers to a foundational component of the phenomenology of consciousness in which there is no subject-object structuring [@josipovic-2019-nondual].
+In the Dzogchen Tibetan Buddhist tradition nondual awareness is known as _rigpa_ or pristine awareness – where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan], while in Buddhism it is _śūnyatā_ or emptiness – the open, non-conceptual field of awareness itself that is self-luminous and nondual.

+The neuroscientist, philosopher and podcaster Sam Harris (who himself is trained in and influenced by the Dzogchen tradition) describes nondual awareness in mindfulness practice by focusing on the collapse of the subject-object dichotomy and the illusion of self:

+> [...] when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
+Everything is simply happening.
+Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
+And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self.
+And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-what]

+In our conversation in February 2024 Katye and I reach for language which reference this similar idea of the experiencing not having, or feeling like a self:

-'It does feel like it is happening to me' while at the same time as if 'there isn’t a me doing it.'
+> It does feel like it is happening to me' [as if] 'there isn’t a me doing it.'
 (Simon Ellis, 15 February 2024 am, 29:07–30:59)

-“I don’t know whether I disappear or whether I just get very quiet.”
+> I don’t know whether I disappear or whether I just get very quiet.
 (Katye Coe, 15 February 2024 am, 31:37–32:38)

 > The wide-open field [...] blurs the edges of thing-ness [...] the binary things like time or effort [...] that keep us as separate from everything else fall away [...]
 I sort of lose track of a more binary way of being in the world.
 (Katye Coe, 9 February 2024 am, 11:06–12:19)

-_Waking Up_ is a software application developed by neuroscientist, philosopher and podcaster Sam Harris (who himself is trained in and influenced by the Dzogchen tradition) and it contains a large number of meditations, conversations, lectures and practices exploring secular mindfulness.
-In a brief audio recording called _What is Mindfulness?_ Harris describes the illusion of self and nondual awareness in which the subject-object dichotomy collapses:

-> [...] that when you're truly paying attention to anything what is clear in those moments is that there's no one doing it.
-Everything is simply happening.
-Everything is arising on its own – thoughts, intentions, emotions – and vanishing.
-And this prior condition of consciousness in which all that is happening doesn't itself feel like I. It doesn't feel like a self.
-And so in that context one speaks and thinks less about mindfulness as a kind of behavior or practice or even state of mind and one tends to speak more about the nature of consciousness itself. [@harris-nodate-what]
+It is not surprising that in our body awareness practice of authentic movement Katye and I leaned on nondual awareness as a lens to understand our experiences.
+But I need to take care here.

+NDA positioned explicitly as:

++ a lens that names loss of subject–object structure
++ not an explanation, not a telos (it neither explains the practice nor gives it a direction.
+It names something that can appear without being caused and without being aimed for.
+As soon as it is treated as either, it collapses into seeking, optimisation, or narrative closure.)

 - does it feel different from flow?